BIOGRAPHY

 Prior to his current positions he was the 1st Kapellmeister and associate general music director of the Stadttheater Bremerhaven and Symphony Orchestra, were he acquired a wide operatic and symphonic repertoire.
 Ektoras Tartanis began his professional career as the musical assistant of the Symphony Orchestra and Opernhaus Wuppertal.
 Significant highlights of his career so far were the musical direction of the „Lucia di Lammermoor“ production with MuiscAeterna Orchestra and Choir at the Perm Opera Ballet and Theater in March 2019.
 His debut with the Radio Symphony Orchestra Baden-Baden and Freiburg together with Patricia Kopatchinskaja was highly acclaimed by the audience and the press.
 He also assisted Teodor Currentzis and Peter Sellars at the Salzburger Festspiele in summer 2019 with the production „La clemenza di Tito“.

-Ektoras has worked, among others, with orchestras including the Münchener Rundfunkorchester, the SWR Symphony Orchestra, the Badische Staatskapelle Karlsruhe, MusicAeterna Orchestra and Choir (RU) the Athens and Thessaloniki State Orchestra, the Vorarlberger Symphony Orchestra (AUT) and the Lucern Festival Strings (CHE).
-In 2016, Ektoras founded the Argo Ensemble, an orchestra based in Stuttgart, with which he presented new concert concepts and innovative productions.
+Ektoras has worked, among others, with orchestras including the Münchener Rundfunkorchester, the SWR Symphony Orchestra, the Badische Staatskapelle Karlsruhe, MusicAeterna Orchestra and Choir, the Athens and Thessaloniki State Orchestra, the Vorarlberger Symphony Orchestra (AUT) and the Lucern Festival Strings (CHE).

 He deepened his conducting studies at the Royal Northern College of Music in Manchester with Clark Rundell and Mark Heron and at the Anton Bruckner Conservatoire in Linz with Ingo Ingensand, where he graduated with honours.
 He rounded out his academic studies by masterclasses with conductors such as Bernard Haitink, Sir Mark Elder, Juanjo Mena, Lothar Zagrozek and Mark Shanahan.